C-Bone-UCL/CrystaLLM-Prop/README.md

 ### Regression

-For this one you can change configs in the python scrip itself: [inference Scirpt](https://github.com/C-Bone-UCL/CrystaLLM-Prop/blob/main/bin/regr_inference.py)
+For this one you can change configs in the python script itself: [Inference script for regression](https://github.com/C-Bone-UCL/CrystaLLM-Prop/blob/main/bin/regr_inference.py)
 ```shell
 python bin/regr_inference.py
 ```